readthedocs/readthedocs.org/docs/user/intro/mkdocs.rst

         site_url: !ENV READTHEDOCS_CANONICAL_URL

 #.
-Configure search to use Read the Docs search instead of Mkdocs search:
+Configure search to use Read the Docs search instead of the default search:

     .. code-block:: js
         :caption: javascript/readthedocs.js